 In addition to the risk associated with price movements, credit risk is also inherent in the Company's non-trading derivative activities.
 Credit risk relates to the risk of loss resulting from non-performance of contractual obligations by a counterparty.
-The following table shows the composition of the non-trading derivative assets of the Company as of December 31, 2006 and 2007 (in millions):
+The following table shows the composition of the non-trading derivative assets of the Company as of December 31, 2007 and 2008 (in millions):

-December 31, 2006 December 31, 2007
+December 31, 2007 December 31, 2008

-Investment Grade(1) Total otal Investment Grade(1) Total
+Investment Grade(1) nent e(1) Total

-Energy marketers \$ 22 \$ 27 \$ 16 \$ 18
+Energy marketers \$ 16 \$ 18 \$ 8 \$ 9

-Financial institutions 51 51 25 25
+Financial institutions 25 25 4 4

-Other 41 41 3 7
+Retail end users (2) 3 7 5 125

-Total \$ 114 \$ 119 \$ 44 \$ 50
+Total \$ 44 \$ 50 \$ 17 \$ 138

-^{(1) &}quot;Investment grade" is primarily determined using publicly available credit ratings along with the consideration of credit support (such as parent company guaranties) and collateral, which encompass cash and standby letters of credit.
-For unrated counterparties, the Company performs financial statement analysis, considering contractual rights and restrictions and collateral, to create a synthetic credit rating.
+- (1) "Investment grade" is primarily determined using publicly available credit ratings along with the consideration of credit support (such as parent company guaranties) and collateral, which encompass cash and standby letters of credit.
+For unrated counterparties, the Company performs financial statement analysis, considering contractual rights and restrictions and collateral, to create a synthetic credit rating. - (2) Retail end users represent commercial and industrial customers who have contracted to fix the price of a portion of their physical gas requirements for future periods.